mrfarmer2/php-form-handling/README.md

 # PHP Form Handling (Not for Logins)
-This is a test for handling PHP forms for goongroupstudio.com.
+This is for handling PHP forms for goongroupstudio.com.

 ## Use cases